 Do y’all know what it means to own an older home (I mean 1980’s and before)?
 To me it means lower ceilings, small bathrooms and minimal closets.
 Most of all, it means a smaller kitchen or minimal cabinet space.
 When we purchased our 1980’s rustic beach house, we knew one project we would complete immediately after we moved in.
-This project involved moving a few things around in the kitchen and creating a new kitchen cubby makeover with functional storage and shelves.
+This project involved moving a few things around in the kitchen and creating a new kitchen cubby makeover with DIY open shelves for storage.

 Let me begin this story by explaining what used to live in this space.
 Can you guess?
 Yep, this space was supposed to house a refrigerator.
 Apparently fridges have grown a bit since the 1980’s because any modern day fridge stuck out like an eyesore.
 I knew we had to do something different with it.